-•method ({bfs, dfs}, optional) - The method to be used.

-•skip_checks (bool, optional) - If True, then input arguments won't pass through checks.
+- •start (int) The vertex from which the path starts. - •end (int) The vertex to which the path ends. - •method ({bfs, dfs}, optional) The method to be used. - •skip_checks (bool, optional) If True, then input arguments won't pass through checks.
 Useful for efficiency.

-Returnspath (list) - The path's vertices.
+RaisesValueError - Method must be either bfs or dfs.

-find_shortest_path (start, end, algorithm='auto', unweighted=False, skip_checks=False)
+find shortest path (start, end, algorithm='auto', unweighted=False, skip checks=False)

 Returns a list with the shortest path (without cycles) found from start vertex to end vertex.
-Parameters

-•algorithm ('str', see below, optional) - The algorithm to be used.
+- •start (int) The vertex from which the path starts. - •end (int) The vertex to which the path ends. - •algorithm ('str', see below, optional) The algorithm to be used.
 Possible options are: